tamizhvendan/tamizhvendan.github.com/source/_posts/2015-07-15-securing-apis-in-suave-using-json-web-token.markdown

 * Audience1 - A fsharp console application representing the resource server 1
 * Audience2 - A fsharp console application representing the resource server 2

-After creating, install the following nuget packages
+After creating, install the following NuGet packages

 * [Suave](https://www.nuget.org/packages/Suave/) in all the four projects
 * [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) and [JSON Web Token Handler](https://www.nuget.org/packages/System.IdentityModel.Tokens.Jwt/) in *SuaveJwt*

-Then add reference the .NET framework library **System.IdentityModel** in all the four projects from GAC and then add reference to the **SuaveJwt** project library in all the other three projects.
+Then add reference the .NET framework library **System.IdentityModel** in all the four projects from GAC and then add a reference to the **SuaveJwt** project library in all the other three projects.

 {% img center /images/suave_jwt/project_structure.png %}

 ## New Audience Registration

-As we seen in the workflow, the first step is enable an audience to register itself with the authorization server.
+As we have seen in the workflow, the first step is to enable an audience to register itself with the authorization server.
 Let's begin by defining the business logic.

 Add a new source file *JwtToken.fs* in the **SuaveJwt** project and update it as follows